Papyrus 46: Nomina sacra

-On the other hand, papyrologist Philip Comfort (preferring a date c.
-150–75) notes indications the scribe's exemplar made limited use of nomina sacra or none at all.
+Papyrologist Philip Comfort, preferring a date c.
+150–75, sees evidence that the scribe's exemplar made only limited use of nomina sacra, or used none at all.
 In several instances, the word for Spirit is written out in full where the context should require a nomen sacrum, suggesting the scribe was rendering nomina sacra where appropriate for the meaning but struggling with Spirit versus spirit, without guidance from the exemplar.
 The text also inconsistently uses either the short or the long contracted forms of Christ.

 Contents

 contains most of the Pauline epistles, though with some folios missing.
 It contains (in order): the last eight chapters of Romans; Hebrews; 1–2 Corinthians; Ephesians; Galatians; Philippians; Colossians; and two chapters of 1 Thessalonians.
 All of the leaves have lost some lines at the bottom through deterioration.